 Dr. Ferenc Darvas is one of the true pioneers in the process intensification involved in modern chemistry.
 Dr. Darvas conceived the first industrialized solution-phase combinatorial synthesis technology (CMT).
 This was realized by ComGenex, the first European combinatorial chemistry corporation in 1992.
-In the mid-90′s he focused to high-throughput ADME methodologies in combinatorial design, introduced combinatorial methodologies into chemical genomics, and recently, the use micro- and mesoscale flow reaction technologies for combinatorial synthesis and lead optimization when, as inventor, initiated and co-developed H-Cube®, the first bench top hydrogenator at ThalesNano, Inc.
+In the mid-90′s, he focused to high-throughput ADME methodologies in combinatorial design, introduced combinatorial methodologies into chemical genomics and recently, the use of micro- and mesoscale flow reaction technologies for combinatorial synthesis and lead optimization when, as inventor, initiated and co-developed H-Cube®, the first bench-top hydrogenation reactor at ThalesNano, Inc.

 Gergely was appointed as the new CEO of ThalesNano in February 2018.
-Gergely’s unique 20+ years’ experience in financial management supports the further development of the company.
-He has been working for the ThalesNano for 6 years as a chief financial officer and successfully grounded ThalesNano’s financial operations.
-Before joining ThalesNano he worked as a general and strategic manager in an IT related company and as chief financial officer at a logistics company in Hungary.
+Gergely’s unique 20+ years of experience in financial management supports the further development of the company.
+He has been working for ThalesNano for 6 years as a chief financial officer and successfully grounded ThalesNano’s financial operations.
+Before joining ThalesNano, he worked as a general and strategic manager in an IT related company and as chief financial officer at a logistics company in Hungary.
 Gergely holds an M.Sc. degree in economics.

 Governor George E. Pataki